auth0/auth0-react/EXAMPLES.md

 ## Device-bound tokens with DPoP

-**Demonstrating Proof-of-Possession** –or just **DPoP**– is an OAuth 2.0 extension defined in [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449).
+**Demonstrating Proof-of-Possession** —or simply **DPoP**— is a recent OAuth 2.0 extension defined in [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449).

-It defines a mechanism for securely binding tokens to a specific device by means of cryptographic signatures.
-Without it, **a token leak caused by XSS or other vulnerability could result in an attacker impersonating the real user.**
+It defines a mechanism for securely binding tokens to a specific device using cryptographic signatures.
+Without it, **a token leak caused by XSS or other vulnerabilities could allow an attacker to impersonate the real user.**

-In order to support DPoP in `auth0-spa-js`, we require some APIs found in modern browsers:
+To support DPoP in `auth0-react`, some APIs available in modern browsers are required:

-- [Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto): it allows to create and use cryptographic keys that will be used for creating the proofs (i.e. signatures) used in DPoP.
+- [Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto): allows to create and use cryptographic keys, which are used to generate the proofs (i.e. signatures) required for DPoP.

-- [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API): it allows to use cryptographic keys [without giving access to the private material](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#storing_keys).
+- [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API): enables the use of cryptographic keys [without exposing the private material](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#storing_keys).

-The following OAuth 2.0 flows are currently supported by `auth0-spa-js`:
+The following OAuth 2.0 flows are currently supported by `auth0-react`:

 - [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) (`authorization_code`).